 Keep an eye on behavior of the flock during when using midnight feeding.
 Extremely important in Floor/Aviary production.
+RearingTransfer9 - 15 weeks15 - 18 weeks

 LAYING PROCESS

 Egg process

 Egg formation is a complex process that occurs in the oviduct of the hen.
 The whole process takes around 24 hours, but forming the eggshell takes most of the time (18-21 hours).